 Greystone College Montréal Sexual Violence Policy

-While completing a program of study at Greystone College, students are expected to meet and adhere to the Student Code of Conduct, to maintain good academic standing, and to comply with all applicable College policies.
+While completing a program of study at Greystone College, students are expected to adhere to the Student Code of Conduct, maintain good academic standing, and comply with all applicable College policies.

 Students who do not meet the expected Student Code of Conduct will be subject to the procedures outlined below, which may include immediate dismissal from Greystone College, depending on the severity of the misconduct.